 Additionally, the agreements cover the investigation and evaluation of corrective action alternatives for the two former Chemfab locations, long term groundwater monitoring in the Bennington area, and funds to reimburse the Vermont Department of Environmental Conservation for certain investigation activities they have performed.

 No. And, it’s important to note that we never manufactured PFOA.
 But in keeping with our values and as former community members, we believe it was important to step forward in a leadership position and ensure the community has access to potable water.
 We are committed to this community even though we no longer operate a facility here.

 In 2000, Saint-Gobain Performance Plastics acquired the Chemfab plant in North Bennington.
 The facility was closed in 2002.
-Even before Saint-Gobain purchased Chemfab, the facility used PTFE, but the Performance Plastics business purchased PTFE during the two-year period of operation for use in manufacturing tapes for the aerospace, automotive and electronics industries, among others.
-Saint-Gobain has never manufactured PFOA or PTFE.
+When it was open, this plant made coated fabrics for use in a range of industrial applications, including the aerospace, automotive and electronics industries, among others.
+Neither Saint-Gobain nor Chemfab manufactured PFOA or PTFE.

 As we worked through our Consent Orders with the state of Vermont, Saint-Gobain Performance Plastics worked with, among others, the Vermont Department of Environmental Conservation, the Vermont Agency of Natural Resources, the office of the Governor and other state and local officials regarding options for potable water for residents.
 We continue to liaise with these groups as needed as we complete our site investigation work.